 Restricted stock could also be granted under our 1999 Plan.
 Restricted stock awards issued by us were shares of common stock that vest in accordance with terms and conditions established by our compensation committee, which could impose conditions to vesting it determined to be appropriate.
 Shares of restricted stock that do not vest are subject to our right of repurchase or forfeiture.
-Our compensation committee determined the number of shares of restricted stock granted to any employee.
-Our 1999 Plan also gave our compensation committee discretion to grant stock awards free of any restrictions.
+Our compensation committee determined the number of shares of restricted stock awards free of any restrictions.